symfony/symfony-docs/doctrine.rst

 Databases and the Doctrine ORM
 ==============================

+.. admonition:: Screencast
+    :class: screencast

+    Do you prefer video tutorials?
+Check out the `Doctrine screencast series`_.

 One of the most common and challenging tasks for any application involves persisting and reading information to and from a database.
 Although the Symfony Framework doesn't integrate any component to work with databases,